Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Use tried and tested recipes – Never cook a dish that you have never made before.
 Trying to salvage failed recipes at the last minute can be stressful and time-consuming.

 - Set up designated areas for food and drinks and serve them buffet-style.
-This way, the guests can help themselves, and you are free to enjoy the party.
-Also, it makes managing and replenishing food much easier.
+This way, the guests can help themselves, and you can enjoy the party as well.
+Also, it makes managing and refilling food much easier.

 - Take help – Enlist your family members (including your kids) to help decorate, chop veggies, and take care of the dishes/trash.
 If your guests are offering to help, allow them to assist in warming the dishes, cleaning up afterward, etc.